A3JConsulting/coffeepot/readme.md

 # Coffee brewing DIY team project by A3J
 Early 2016 we set off to once and for all rectify all our worries surrounding the daily brewing routines.
-The result is this DYI project that enables us (you) to view the state of the coffee brewer in your (our) OSX app tray.
+The result is this DIY project that enables us (you) to view the state of the coffee brewer in your (our) OS X app tray.
 Which in turn enables us (you) to make more qualified decisions with regards to the planning of your coffee fetching promenades.

 <img width="30%" src="pics/scale.jpg"/>